 While not everyone is cut out for the life of a digital nomad, Vietnam certainly offers several incentives when it comes to promoting the digital nomad lifestyle.

 Below, we’re going to run through many reasons why Vietnam is quickly becoming a haven for digital nomads all over the world.
-In this article, I will walk you through the reasons why digital nomads are moving to Vietnam point by point.
+By the end, you may just be packing your bags and moving to Vietnam!

-ALSO READ: How to move to Vietnam; step-by-step guide
+ALSO READ: How to move to Vietnam: a step-by-step guide

 Vietnam is the new hotspot for many digital nomads in Southeast Asia.
 Who could blame them?
-Vietnam has one of the fastest and cheapest internet speed in Southeast Asia, delicious and authentic food, affordable cost of living, a big expat community, and easy visa, affordable co-working spaces, and most importantly so easy to travel from here to other parts of the world.
+Vietnam has one of the fastest and cheapest internet speeds in Southeast Asia, delicious and authentic food, affordable cost of living, a big expat community, an easy visa, affordable co-working spaces, and most importantly so easy to travel from here to other parts of the world.

 The Visa Process is Easy